 - As a healthy school we promote a wide range of activities for pupils of all ages.
 The school provides a range of physical activities throughout the school day, (active blasts, active play times.)
 These encourage children to further develop their skills in a variety of activity areas.

-- Our clubs range from a boxing /circuits early morning class, dance and sports leaders lead activities at lunchtime, cheerleading and street dance as well as after school activities and sport.
+- We have an extensive extra curricular programme on offer.
+Activities include boxing/fitness, dance, skateboarding, netball, football, multi skills, gymnastics, tennis, cricket, athletics, rounders as well as sports leaders lead activities at lunchtime.
 The school is part of the Hertford & Ware School Sports Partnership and we play regular fixtures against other local schools and participate in area knockout competitions in a wide range of sports.
 This introduces a competitive element to team games and allows the children to put into practice the skills that they have developed in their lessons.
 These opportunities foster a sense of team spirit and co-operation amongst our children.
 We attend festivals as well as competitive events to give all pupils a chance to represent the school in a setting they feel comfortable with.

 - PE is reported in the end of Year report for every child.
 Pupils receive an effort and attitude grading as well as a comment on performance in PE which takes into consideration lesson observations and lesson objectives met as well as attendance at extra- curricular clubs and taking part in competitive sport.
 PE is assessed using the National Curriculum framework.

 - An extra-curricular register is kept outlining attendance at breakfast, lunchtime and after school clubs as well as clubs run by external providers.
 It also records pupils attendance at intra, inter, festivals and tournaments and personal challenges.
 This register is hugely important when reporting back to the School Games initiative.
 (We have held the Gold Award for the last 5 years)